Meco: Career

 While at Eastman School of Music, together with his two friends Chuck Mangione and Ron Carter, he started the Eastman School of Music jazz band.
 When he enrolled at West Point, he also played in the Cadet Band.

 After serving in the US Army, Meco moved to New York City and joined Kai Winding's four-trombone band, and then from 1965 to 1974 he went on as a studio musician.
 Originally not inclined toward pop music, Meco's heart changed when he heard Petula Clark's "Downtown."
 He began arranging for musicians, for example the horn section on Tommy James' "Crystal Blue Persuasion" and the Neil Diamond series of Coca-Cola commercials.

-In 1978, he recorded his fourth album, Superman and Other Galactic Heroes, as a series of film-inspired disco records.
-It was the first Meco record to be released on Casablanca Records, and again features orchestral arrangements by Harold Wheeler.
+In 1978, he recorded his fourth album, Superman and Other Galactic Heroes, in a series of film-inspired disco records.
+It was the first Meco record to be released on parent Casablanca Records, and again features orchestral arrangements by Harold Wheeler.
 As with his previous records, Meco sticks pretty closely to the formula he established with the popular Star Wars and Other Galactic Funk.
 Side One consists of a 16-minute disco arrangement of the themes from the film Superman: The Movie (1978), while Side Two contains four original compositions by Harold Wheeler.
 A single edit from the first side was released ("Can You Read My Mind"), but wasn't a hit.

 As a session musician he played the trombone with acts like Tommy James, Diana Ross, and David Barretto.
 Although Meco focused on producing in the late 1970s, he contracted the horns and performed on Diana Ross' 1980 album Diana as a favor to producer (and neighbor) Nile Rodgers.
 His solo on the single "I'm Coming Out" is notable because of the rarity of trombone features on post-big-band era pop records.

 Around 1973, Meco and Tony Bongiovi were part of a trio that formed the production company Disco Corporation of America.
 From 1974 to 1976, Meco worked as a record producer.
 The team of Meco, Bongiovi, Jay Ellis, and Harold Wheeler produced the 1974 Gloria Gaynor hit "Never Can Say Goodbye."
 Carol Douglas' "Doctor's Orders" was among the other productions of that period.